First Year Experience Program

-Learning communities help students at this large, world-class research university feel at home and provide academic support for selected programs!
-A&S Learning communities are available only for certain limited number of students in specific groups, please refer to http://www.uc.edu/fye/learning_communities.html for more details and to see which communities are available for the current academic year.
+Learning Communities help students at this large, world-class research university feel at home and provide academic support for selected programs!
+A&S Learning communities are available only for certain limited number of students in specific groups.

 Center for Exploratory Studies

-The most popular undergraduate major for first-year college students is Exploratory!
+The most popular undergraduate major for first-year college students is Exploratory Studies!
 Even for those who enter college with a declared major, multiple major changes are common.
 In many ways this is as it should be.
 College is a time for self-discovery and exploration.
 Students should have the opportunity to explore their strengths, interests and talents while choosing a major.
 Despite these advantages, the undecided student is often uncomfortable with their lack of direction.
 They are concerned that they are not progressing toward graduation and are often facing familial pressure to make a decision.
 For these reasons undecided students are more likely than those with declared majors to drop out of college.
-To help students with this healthy but sometimes difficult transition period, McMicken College is excited to have opened the Center for Exploratory Studies in spring 2003.
+To help students with this healthy but sometimes difficult transition period, the College of Arts and Sciences opened the Center for Exploratory Studies in spring 2003.
 The Center helps all of UC's exploratory students in making an informed choice of major.
 The Center offers exciting interactive programming for students, professional advising, contacts with faculty members and students in various departments and programs, to help students navigate their way to the major that is just right for them.
 Visit the CES Web site for more information.

 Great Personalized Advising